NdagiStanley/home/src/me/README.md

 Stan

-- 🇰🇪 is Kenyan (by birth) & identify as a global citizen!
+- :flag-ke: is Kenyan (by birth)
+- :earth_africa: identifies as a global citizen
-- 🖥️ I mostly work from home
+- :computer: mostly works from home
 - :writing_hand: enjoys writing
 - :hiking_boot: likes the outdoors (hiking, camping)
 - :pray: is a believer of Jesus Christ ([More][kingdombiz])